UWCNuclear/GammaCoincidence/README.md

 ## Questions (continued 2)
 9. What does the MCA spectrum look like for the CFD/SCA?
 Save figures.
-10. Are the pulses collected from the coincidence module output different?
+10. Are the coincidence module output signals different?
 Why or why not?
 11. What conditions need to be met for the coincidence module to emit a pulse?

 - On the HV module, slowly decrease the voltage to 0 V and switch off the module and the NIM crate.